Nourished by meals with the Messiah

 Contributing editor Joel Heckendorf is pastor at Immanuel, Greenville, Wisconsin.

-This is the third article in a 11-part series that looks at Jesus as a mealtime guest and how he blessed his fellow diners—and us—with his living presence.
-Find the article and answers online after Feb.
-5 at wels.net/forwardinchrist.
+This is the tenth article in a 11-part series that looks at Jesus as a mealtime guest and how he blessed his fellow diners—and us—with his living presence.
+Find the article and answers online after September 5 at wels.net/forwardinchrist.

 Do you have a manuscript, idea, or story from your own life you’d like to share for use in Forward in Christ or on wels.net?
 Use our online form to share it to our editorial office for consideration.